lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/README.md

 #### Figure 8: The silhouette method
 ![silhouette method](https://github.com/lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/assets/121969452/b77695f7-c497-42df-a464-0445bb1f2cae)

-## Results
+## Results and cluster exploration
 After applying K-means clustering with 2 clusters, 764 users were classified as cluster 0 and 40 users as cluster 1.
-Cluster 0 constitutes for 95% of the user group, while cluster 0 only accounts for nearly 5%.
+Cluster 0 constitutes 95% of the user group, while cluster 0 only accounts for nearly 5%.
 PCA is the most powerful component to distinguish the cluster (see Figure 10).
+Users from both cluster 0 and cluster 1 spend more than half of their time on our website browsing the first page, on average.
+In addition, users from both clusters are interested in the topic in order: construction,

 #### Figure 9: User cluster pie chart
 <img width="413" alt="Screen Shot 2024-04-03 at 11 14 09 AM" src="https://github.com/lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/assets/121969452/d8108b8f-eab3-46cf-baf3-77dc122190ac">